-When you’re looking at data inside Google Analytics, it can be hard to remember exactly what was happening on particular days.
-You might see a spike in traffic for a campaign or seasonal dip for a local holiday.
-You might be able to open your calendar to match dates to activity, but if you’re like me, then you probably don’t have the dates of every single campaign stored in a single location for easy access and review.
+When looking at data inside Google Analytics, it can be hard to remember exactly what was happening on particular days.
+You might see a spike in traffic for a campaign or a seasonal dip for a local holiday.
+You might be able to open your calendar to match dates to activity, but if you’re like me, then you probably don’t have the dates of every campaign stored in a single location for easy access and review.
 We use annotations with our SEO Services and PPC Management campaigns to note changes and to be able to check the effect of the changes made.
 It is critical to know if your changes have a positive impact on your strategy.

 What are Google Analytics Annotations?

 Annotations are short notes that you can add to dates within your Google analytics report.
 For example, you can use them to document a spike in traffic for a marketing campaign so that it is easier to understand when you look back at the data.

 It’s possible to create private annotations only visible when you log into your Google Analytics account.

 If you have to Collaborate access to Google Analytics for other accounts, you can create shared annotations that can be seen by anyone who has access to the reporting view.
 It’s possible to start the crucial annotations.
 Each annotation is a dress that was used to create them.
 It’s also possible to edit and delete annotations.